RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ### Eidolon Comparisons

-_Comparison graph will be added soon... when we are able to test Ruan Mei once 1.6 is live._
+_Comparison graph will be added soon..._

 ### Eidolon Overview